algo26-matthias/idna-convert/ReadMe.txt

 - xn--brse-5qa.xn--knrz-1ra.info

 The methods expect strings as their input and will return you strings.
-Errors, incorrectly encoded or invalid strings are silently ignored.
-That means, if you call the methods with invalid strings, these strings will be returned to you unchanged.
+Errors, incorrectly encoded or invalid strings will lead to a FALSE response.
+You can query the occured error by calling the method get_last_error().

 Examples: